 - care and treatment being received.

-Section 18A of the GA Act gives the Public Advocate similar powers as Community Visitors to visit, inspect and inquire.
+Section 17 of the GA Act gives the Public Advocate similar powers as Community Visitors to visit, inspect and enquire.

 The Independent Third Person (ITP) Program is coordinated by the OPA.

-Police Operating Procedure 22.214.171.124 requires that an ITP be present when police officers are interviewing a victim, suspect or A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. who has an intellectual disability, a mental illness, acquired brain injury or dementia.
+Police Operating Procedure 126.96.36.199 requires that an ITP be present when police officers are interviewing a victim, suspect or witness who has an intellectual disability, a mental illness, acquired brain injury or dementia.

-The pilot involves nine police stations (Bayside, Bendigo, Box Hill, Fawkner, Frankston, Geelong, Knox, Melbourne and Warrnambool) and the Magistrates’ Courts in Melbourne, Bendigo, Geelong and Warrnambool.
+The program involves nine police stations (Bayside, Bendigo, Box Hill, Fawkner, Frankston, Geelong, Knox, Melbourne and Warrnambool) and the Magistrates’ Courts in Melbourne, Bendigo, Geelong and Warrnambool.